bsvskashyap/satellite-burnt-area-segmentation/README.md

 This work has been published in PLOS ONE, a peer-reviewed open-access scientific journal:

-**Citation**: Balakavi, S., et al. "Deep Learning Architectures for Burnt Area Mapping from Satellite Imagery."
+**Citation:** Balakavi, S., et al. "Deep Learning Architectures for Burnt Area Mapping from Satellite Imagery."
 PLOS ONE, 2025.

 Detailed performance metrics, ablation studies, and visualizations can be found in the published paper and inference notebooks.